aytchell/barcodes/README.md

  1. Search all attached input devices for a barcode scanner (or RFID reader)
  1. Grab the device so all input is exclusively routed to this program
  1. Send each scanned barcode to a given REST endpoint
- 1. Repeat until scanner is unplugged
+ 1. Exit when scanner is unplugged

 ## Compiling